Tips for Traveling in Europe

 traveling in Europe

 What’s going on, everyone?
 I hope all is well with you.
-I’ve been sharing posts about my Europe experience for the last few weeks.
+I’ve shared posts about my Europe experience for the last few weeks.
 In April, I visited London, Paris, and Brussels.
-It was my first time in Europe, and I definitely want to go back.
+It was my first time in Europe, and I plan to return.
 Europe is very nice.
-If you like to travel, I suggest adding Europe to your travel bucket list.
+I suggest adding Europe to your travel bucket list if you like to travel.
 It does have some differences compared to the United States.
 In this article, I want to share some tips that will help you if you are traveling in Europe.

 Language Barrier

 If you’re coming from an English-speaking country, don’t be arrogant.
 Everyone doesn’t speak English in Europe.
-You’ll be fine in places like London, but it’s not like that everywhere.
-If you have a smartphone (most folks do), make sure you download Google Translate.
-It will come in handy.
+You’ll be fine in most of the major cities.
+If you have a smartphone (most folks do), download Google Translate.
 If you have time to learn a few basic phrases, that will also help.

 Weather

 This is very important.
-Check the weather before you book your trip so you can know what to pack.
-You also want to know how it will feel when you get to your destination.
+Check the weather before booking your trip to know what to pack.
+You also want to know how it will feel when you reach your destination.
 Believe it or not, everyone doesn’t always check the weather.
 It could be 80 degrees where you currently live, but only 50 degrees depending on when and where you go in Europe.
 During my trip to Europe, it was cooler in London than it was in Paris.
 The crazy thing is that they were just a few hours apart.
 Make sure you check the weather.

 Use the Train

 Depending on where you’re from, this may not be that big of a deal to you, but for me, it was.
 You can get all around Europe (countries and cities) via train.
 I live in Atlanta, GA.
 Our train system honestly sucks.
 It only goes to certain places.
-It would take a while to get to any big city in the south via train because Amtrak isn’t that popular here.
+Getting to any big city in the south via train would take a while because Amtrak is less popular here.

 That’s not the fact in Europe.
 They have efficient trains.
-While there, I took the train all around London, Paris, and Brussels.
+While there, I took the train around London, Paris, and Brussels.
 It was the best way to travel.
 If you’ve never ridden a train before, it’s easy.
 There is info online and in the train stations.
-There are trains that can take you around the city and to different countries.
+Some trains can take you around the city and to different countries.
 I took the Eurostar train from London to Paris and the Thalys train from Paris to Brussels.
-If you check both of those sites out, you can see the different destinations you can visit.
+If you check both sites out, you can see the destinations you can visit.

 If you’re not a fan of trains, you can also hire a car.